ScrimpyCat/VecOp/README.md

 DO NOT USE!!!
 =============

 This is an incomplete implementation of what one would expect from a vector library.
 So it is not ready for actual use.
-It's missing lots of expected functionality from loads/stores, conditionals, packs/unpacks, logical/bitwise operations, etc. It's possible I may finish it off at one point, but it's better to assume I won't as this was more of an experimentation rather than something I want to create.
+It's missing lots of expected functionality from loads/stores, conditionals, packs/unpacks, logical/bitwise operations, type conversions, etc. It's possible I may finish it off at one point, but it's better to assume I won't as this was more of an experimentation rather than something I want to create.

 A little about it